 Dancing in the street, water balloons whizzing past your head, people covered head to toe in a rainbow cloud of colors — if that’s what comes to mind when you think of the Festival of Colors, you’re not wrong.
 But there’s so much more to Holi than meets the eye.

-The legend of Hiranyakashyap.
+The legend of Hiranyakashyap

 As the story goes, Hiranyakashyap was a king who continually thirsted for more power.
 In his arrogance, he became fixated on gaining more worshippers, hoping that someday everyone would worship him.
-When he finds out that his own son, Prahlad, is a devoted worshipper for a different god, Lord Naarayana, he is livid.
+When he finds out that his own son, Prahlad, is a devoted worshipper to a different god, Lord Naarayana, he is livid.

 Originally, the colors used in Holi were made from natural sources, like herbs and flowers.
 Today, the fluorescent blues, yellows, reds, and greens are usually synthetic, and they’re spread with water balloons, super soakers, or just by smearing it on others with your hands.